 There are a few things you can add to make your chili taste great.

-First of all, the chili seasoning.
+- First of all, the chili seasoning.
 Chili seasoning is basically the spices and herbs that go into chili.
 Be generous with chili powder and make sure to add cumin, oregano, and paprika.
-I recommend smoked paprika for a smokey taste in chili.
+I recommend smoked paprika for a smoky taste in chili.

 You will be happy to know that you can easily freeze chili.